macfanatic77/hackintosh/05_Clover_Builder_and_Configurator.md

 9. Now startup Clover Configurator and choose *Mount EFI* -> *EFI partition of USB drive* -> *Mount Partition* (if this hasn’t been done already).
 10. Navigate to /EFI/Clover/config.plist and delete the existing file on the USB drive.
 This file was automatically created by the Clover Installer and is **not** what we want.
 Copy the **config.plist** that you created by cutting and pasting text from the website above from Corpnewt to the location /EFI/Clover/config.plist.
 Choose yes to overwrite if asked.
 11. Right click on the config.plist and choose *Open with* -> *Clover Configurator*.

+If you want to find out more information on how to configure Clover Configurator, please read this article I wrote on a [Walkthrough of Clover Configurator](08_Walkthrough_Clover_Configurator.md)